top of page

 Good Friday brings one of the town’s most beloved traditions — the RNLI Easter Eggstravaganza.
 For £1 a turn, visitors try their luck at the lifeboat station, hoping to win an egg while supporting the crew who watch over our coastline year-round.
 It’s simple, heartfelt and always well supported; a reminder of how deeply the RNLI is rooted in Filey life.

-Elsie’s Easter Egg Hunt, Hunmanby – 4th to 6th April
+Elsie’s Egg Hunt - Saturday 4th April

-The Yorkshire Coast Easter Special Train
+The Yorkshire Coast Easter Special Train - Saturday the 4th April

 Saturday 4th April brings a little railway magic as the Easter Bunny boards the Hull–Scarborough service.
 Children light up as the train glides into Hunmanby at 12:20 and Filey at 12:27 — a moment that feels unexpected and joyful, turning an ordinary platform stop into a memory‑making moment.
 It’s a lovely surprise for families travelling or simply waiting to wave.

-Easter at Humble Bee Farm
+Easter at Humble Bee Farm - Various dates

 Humble Bee Farm offers a whole weekend of springtime experiences — lambing, a Sheep Trail, visits from the Easter Bunny, egg hunts and calm, inclusive SEN‑friendly sessions.
 It has that peaceful quality you get only in the countryside: wide skies, fresh air, and time to enjoy simple moments together.
 It’s a gentle escape from the busier Easter events.

-Filey Museum Soft Reopening
+Filey Museum Soft Reopening - Easter Weekend

 From Easter weekend, Filey Museum begins its soft reopening, opening two rooms filled with Filey Dragon displays, interactive themed activities and the launch of a brand‑new Memory Wall.
 With free admission (during this time, donations welcome), it offers residents and visitors a meaningful way to step back into Filey’s story — the small details, the local faces, the deeply rooted traditions.
 Read more in the April magazine.

-Ta Da’nce Easter Fun Clubs
+Ta Da’nce Easter Fun Clubs 7-8th April (Filey) 9-10th April (Eastfield)

 Running from 7th–10th April across Filey and Eastfield, Ta Da’nce fills the holidays with movement, colour and creativity.
 Children can dive into dance sessions, crafts, games, food activities, picnics and aerial hoop — a full mix of energy and imagination that keeps the holiday feeling bright and busy right until the end.